ControlSystemStudio/phoebus/phoebus-product/README.md

 ### Selection of target Java runtime
 During build (step 1) a target Java runtime is specified.
 If this option (`--runtime-image`) is omitted, `jpackage` will bundle the Java runtime containing the `jpackage` tool, i.e. Java 14+.
-Tests on Windows shows that the target runtime selection may impact the end result, i.e. the Phoebus application installed from the msi file.
+Tests on Windows show that the target runtime selection may impact the end result, i.e. the Phoebus application installed from the msi file.
-For instance, while the Java runtime Adopt JDK 11.0.9 can be bundled into a working installation, Adopt JDK 11.0.12 will not work when Phoebus is launched.
-On MacOS Adopt JDK 11.0.12 works fine.
+When preparing installers, validate the exact JDK 25 runtime you plan to bundle on each supported OS.

 ### Application signing
 Starting from MacOS 13.2 (possibly from 13.0), installer packages must be signed for a hassle-free installation process.